 The Bronze Hephaestus Statue shows the Greek god of the fire and the forge, Hephaestus.
 In this statue, the smith god still stands at his forge, ready to create masterpieces the likes of which even the gods could not fathom.

-Among the Greek deities, three were likely considered to be the most powerful of them all.
-Among those three was Poseidon, who ruled over all the seas in the world.
+Among the Greek deities, three were considered the most powerful of all.
+Among those three was Poseidon, who ruled over all the seas.
 This Poseidon - God of the Sea Statue gives one imagining of what this god looked like.

 In Greek mythology, Atlas was the primordial Titan who supported the Heavens from the ranges now called the Atlas Mountains.
 He was the son of the Titan Iapetus and the Oceanid Asia.
 This statue is made of cold cast resin.